Anilkumarwale/Address-Book-Anil/README.md

 Tkinter is a standard GUI library for rendering graphics To install the library we use the pip install command in the command prompt:

-These are the step to build a contact book python project:
+These are the step to build a address book python project:

-Importing module
+Importing module,
-Initializing window
+Initializing window,
-Define buttons
+Define buttons,
 Define functions